GOP wins slim House majority, complicating ambitious agenda

 Any legislation that emerges from the House could face steep odds in the Senate, where Democrats won the barest of majorities Saturday.
 Both parties are looking to a Dec.
 6 Senate runoff in Georgia as a last chance to pad their ranks.

-With such a slim majority in the House, there’s also a potential for legislative chaos.
+With such a potentially slim House majority, there’s also potential for legislative chaos.
 The dynamic essentially gives an individual member enormous sway over shaping what happens in the chamber.
 That could lead to particularly tricky circumstances for GOP leaders as they try to win support for must-pass measures that keep the government funded or raise the debt ceiling.

 The GOP’s failure to notch more wins — they needed a net gain of five seats to take the majority — was especially surprising because the party went into the election benefiting from congressional maps that were redrawn by Republican legislatures.
 History was also on Republicans’ side: The party that holds the White House had lost congressional seats during virtually every new president’s first midterm of the modern era.